 For ease of use, a template complaint form is included at the end of this procedure.
+The Complaints Form must be completed by the complainant to outline the details of their complaint(s) and desired outcome(s).
 If you require help in completing the form, please contact the school office.
 You can also ask a third-party organisation for example like the Citizens Advice to help you.